romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What authentication method is necessary for downloading or publishing to GitHub Packages within GitHub Actions workflows or other CI/CD platforms?
+Q: What authentication method is necessary for downloading or publishing to GitHub Packages within GitHub Actions workflows or other CI/CD platforms?
 <details><summary>Show the answer</summary><p>

 - **Utilize the GITHUB_TOKEN for publishing packages linked to the workflow's repository and a Personal Access Token (PAT) for installing packages from private repositories**